sziegler11-zz/sziegler11.github.io/index.md

-## Math et al
+# Hi.

-Hi!
 My name is Sam Ziegler.
-I will post about mathematics, machine learning, and other things that I'm learning about.
+This page will contain my writings about mathematics, machine learning, books, and more.